-- 1.4.1 Grass area in front of Old School House Continue regeneration of grass in order to restore hay meadow / play area for the enhancement of wildlife diversity, public amenity value and restore historic and landscape value.
-Gradually reduce mowing as grasses become established.
-Mowing on a rotational basis: 1 side once a year, 1 side several times a year. - 1.4.2 Recovered grassy areas to south and west of football pitch Maintain and establish bracken control measures, to recover grass Areas.
+- 1.4.1 Grass area in front of Old School House Continue regeneration of grass in order to restore hay meadow / play area - for the enhancement of wildlife diversity, public amenity value and restore historic and landscape value.
+Gradually reduce mowing as grasses become established. - 1.4.2 Recovered grassy areas to south and west of football pitch Maintain and establish bracken control measures, to recover grass Areas.
 Thereafter maintain annual mowing schedule.

-A return to traditional common grazing patterns would be the ideal future management for this area.
+A return to traditional Common grazing patterns would be the ideal future management for this area.
 In the meantime the continued cut and removal of hay on grassland areas is essential.

-- 1.4.3 Sallow control Continue control, to include removal of female sallow trees, removal or treatment of young plants with glyphosate and cutting big growth before haycut - 1.4.4 Haycut cut as late as possible and leave areas uncut on a rotation basis.

-1.4.5 Verges - Cut and rake on rotation short lengths of flower-rich verges along Byslips Rd and Kensworth Rd to increase diversity.
+- 1.4.3 Sallow control Continue control, to include removal of female sallow trees, removal or treatment of young plants with glyphosate and cutting big growth before haycut - 1.4.4 Haycut cut as late as possible and leave areas uncut on a rotational basis. - 1.4.5 Verges Cut and rake on rotation short lengths of flower-rich verges along Byslips Rd and Kensworth Rd to increase diversity.
+Liaise with CBC Highways.